Withings, a part of Nokia since early 2016, is known for design and innovation in connected health devices.

-This newest offering from Withings is another hybrid watch.
+This newest offering from Withings is ananother hybrid watch.
 There are a few upgrades though which make this one of the best analogue style smart watches you can buy today.

 In addition to all the functionality you will find in other Activite devices, Steel HR boasts a new dynamic digital screen at the top of the watch face, which displays health data and smartphone notifications.
 You can tailor the information to be displayed to your liking via the multifunctional button on the side of the watch.

-The watch automatically initiates the continuous heart rate function when you start running.
+The watch takes your heart rate measurements at regular intervals throughout the day and night.
+When you start running, the device automatically initiates the continuous heart rate function.
 You can also manually launch a session simply by pushing the multifunctional button on the watch.

 Essential reading: Guide to lowering your resting heart rate with wearables